 - 1. Since many throws cannot be stopped in mid-action we consider a "headlock" as any time tori's hand passes uke's far shoulder. - 2.
-Referees are to call "Matte" as soon as tori's hand does so. - 3.
-The judoka is given a warning on the first infraction and is penalized on subsequent infractions.
+Referees are to call "Matte" as soon as tori's hand does so.

 APPENDIX A: PRE-TOURNAMENT CHECKLIST